akka/akka/akka-docs/modules/durable-mailbox.rst

 * `AMQP Durable Mailbox <https://github.com/drexin/akka-amqp-mailbox>`_

-A durable mailbox typically doesn't implements transactions for current message.
+A durable mailbox is like any other mailbox not likely to be transactional.
 It's possible if the actor crashes after receiving a message, but before completing processing of it, that the message could be lost.